mkurath/Github-Editor-New-Repository/docs/class2/module4/lab1.rst

-Lab 1.4: Simple Format using numbering and 1 level of indentation
+Lab 1.4: A short tutorial on formatting github docs using the github editor
 ==================================
 This section shows basic formatting underlining text with ==  makes a bold title line